Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: Experiment

-Our real-world dataset originally consists of 79,142 surgical encounters from 2014 to 2018 with approximately 118,000 hours of surgeries in total (89 min per case in average), collected from a major academic medical center.
 Examples with recorded \spo of less than 60\% were considered aberrant and excluded.
-We also excluded 5,606 cardiac surgery cases (with ICD-9 codes 745-747 and ICD-10 codes Q20-Q26), in which \spo levels were likely affected by the surgical procedure.
-After extensive data cleaning, there are 73,536 surgeries and $V=18$ channels of time series variables minutely sampled during surgical procedures.
-The prediction is run at every minute.
+We further excluded 5,606 cardiac surgery cases (with ICD-9 codes 745-747 and ICD-10 codes Q20-Q26) and 1,449 surgery cases with initial persistent low SpO2 (most likely cardiac related surgeries), in which \spo levels were likely affected by the surgical procedure.
+After extensive data cleaning, there are 72,018 surgeries and 18 channels of time series variables minutely sampled during surgical procedures.
+We aim to build a hypoxemia prediction system with 1-minute resolution.
+However, not all variables were originally observed and recorded at every minute during surgery.
 We use carry-forward imputation for the missing values in a gap between two observations less than 20 min, and fill those that are never observed or haven't been observed for the past 20 min with zeros.
-All variables are normalized.
+In addition, we concatenate a binary mask matrix with the time series input to indicate variable missingness.
+All variables are standardized to zero mean and unit variance.

-We evaluate the model on predicting both hypoxemic outcomes. \textbf{General hypoxemia} denotes any instance of \spo$\leq 90\%$ during surgery, and \textbf{persistent hypoxemia} is defined as \spo$\leq 90\%$ continuously for at least 5 min.
-We choose the \spo threshold and standing time based on guidelines for clinical assessment used by experienced anesthesiologists.
-The classification label assignment of each minute-resolution sample is shown in Figure \ref{fig:labels}.
-Please see Appendix A for more details.
+To further explore the effect of incorporating preoperative features (e.g., age, sex, weight) as part of the empirical analysis (see section \ref{sec:baseline} and \ref{sec:perf}), we also collected a set of preoperative variables for modeling.
+Table \ref{tab:feature} lists the 18 intraoperative variables and 9 preoperative variables used in this study.